 Another typical financial ratio that is done is called the Loan-to-Value (LTV) ratio.
 This calculation is determined by dividing the amount of the mortgage by the value of the home.
-If your LTV ratio is lower than 80%, you may be required to pay addition costs, such as mortgage insurance.
+If your LTV ratio is greater than 80%, you may be required to pay addition costs, such as mortgage insurance.

 “Points” refer to percentage points of the loan amount.
 In order to get a lower interest rate, we will allow borrowers to "buy down" the rate by paying discount points.
 Paying a percentage point up front in order to get a lower rate will eventually save money in the long run if you are planning to stay in the house for the duration of the loan.